erica-prog/capital_one_credit_risk_customer_churn/README.md

 - **TensorFlow** and **PyTorch** teams for deep learning frameworks
 - **Streamlit** team for the interactive dashboard framework
 - **Imbalanced-learn** contributors for SMOTEENN implementation
--

 **Data Source:**
 This project uses a synthetic credit card customer dataset designed for educational and research purposes.
 No real customer data was used in this analysis.

 ---

-If you found this project helpful, please consider giving it a ⭐ on GitHub!